mul-cps/mul_franka/README.md

     EOF
     ```
 4. (optional for CUDA) add the [NVIDIA driver and CUDA repo](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu) (select `deb (network)`) and install the driver package with `IGNORE_PREEMPT_RT_PRESENCE=1 sudo -E apt install cuda-drivers` (you also have to use `IGNORE_PREEMPT_RT_PRESENCE=1` when updating the driver, e.g. `IGNORE_PREEMPT_RT_PRESENCE=1 sudo -E apt upgrade`, or simply add `export IGNORE_PREEMPT_RT_PRESENCE=1` to your `~/.bashrc`)

+For more details on how to interface with the Franka, see https://frankarobotics.github.io/docs/.

 ### Compile ROS 2 Workspace